Boy with RISD logo bag really Applied Math-Econ Concentrator

 “I personally had my suspicions early on, but when he confused a tube of paint for a tube of toothpaste, I knew for sure something was off,” said one insider, who resides in the same residence hall as Doe and is also an APMA-Econ concentrator.
 “His attempts at acting artsy just didn’t hold up,” they continued.
 “When I ran into him in the laundry room, he was holding a textbook about ordinary differential equations.
 I had to investigate.
 I asked him his thoughts on Surrealism, and he just responded by talking about how surreal it was how great his stocks were doing that week!”

 Now that Doe’s true leanings have been revealed, the question of his motivation remains.
-Observers can merely speculate, though one expert encourages sympathy: “It can be hard at a place like Brown, where people are so creative and idealistic, to admit that your biggest goal in life is to meet the guy from The Wolf of Wall Street.
+Observers can merely speculate, though one expert encourages sympathy: “It can be hard at a place like Brown, where so many people are so creative and idealistic, to admit that your biggest goal in life is to be the guy from Wolf of Wall Street.
 I think we should feel bad for Doe; this is a classic case of peer pressure.”

 So, there you have it: take care to pity the starving artist, as long as they’re an artist of disguise.